-Looking at the backend, the integration involves folding of error parsing and task management of both packages which will ease development efforts and avoid redundant work.
+Further integration will happen at the backend.
+This involves folding of error parsing and task management of both packages which will ease development efforts and avoid redundant work.

-More flexible option and command handling
+• More flexible option and command handling

 The current state of command handling with TeX-command-list is not very flexible because there is no distinction between executables and command line options to be passed to them.